Volunteer Opportunities

 - STUDENTS: Please note, we are unable to onboard student volunteers in the spring unless you can continue volunteering through the summer to fulfill the six-month requirement.
 We apologize for any inconvenience.

-- Please note that most shelter volunteer positions require a minimum of two hours of service per week.
-Please check the volunteer position descriptions for age and time requirements.
+- Most shelter volunteer positions require a minimum of two hours of service per week.
+Please check the volunteer position descriptions below for age and time requirements.
+Weld Campus: We require a minimum of 8 hours of service per month.
+While this is the same number of hours as 2 per week, we can offer a little more flexibility with scheduling in some roles.

 - All volunteers 18 years of age and older are required to complete a national criminal background check and sex offender search.